PayBy/official-doc/docs/Online Payment Integration/Checkout/inapp-sdk-android.md

   // step1:in here,you need get order information by placing order.
   // step2:construct a PayTask with the order information
   // step3: if success,pass the order information to sdk with OnOrderSuccessCallback,if fail,just notify SDK the state with OnOrderFailCallback
- // the following code simulates the process of placeing order and pass the parameter to sdk
+ // the following code simulates the process of placing order and pass the parameter to sdk
     mToken = et_token.getText().toString().trim();
     mPartnerId = et_id.getText().toString().trim();
     mIapDeviceId = et_deviceId.getText().toString().trim();